Company car tax for electric cars

 If you have a company car that you have for private use, then a BIK tax or contribution is applicable.

-The BIK tax rates are based on CO2 emissions, the list price including any optional extras, such as metallic paint, and VAT, but excluding the first-year registration fee and vehicle tax – this is known as the aforementioned P11D value.
+The BIK tax rates are based on CO2 emissions, the list price includes any optional extras, such as metallic paint, and VAT, but excluding the first-year registration fee and vehicle tax – this is known as the aforementioned P11D value.

 Any aftermarket installations to your company car – say for example a non-manufacturer supplied dashcam, or satellite navigation system, for instance – are not included in the BIK tax.

 Cars with higher CO2 emissions tend to have a higher BIK Rate, while those with lower emissions generally have a lower rate.
-There are 18 emission bands and you can find more detail below.
+There are 31 emission bands and you can find more detail below.

 What is the company car tax for electric cars and plug-in hybrids?

-The BIK tax depends on your electric vehicle and the rates tend to change each tax year.
-Electric cars and plug-in hybrids have a more favourable BIK rate because of their zero or low CO2 emissions.
+Electric cars and some plug-in hybrids have a more favourable BIK rate because of their zero or low CO2 emissions.

 For 2020/2021 fully electric cars benefitted from a zero per cent company car tax rate because of their zero emissions.
-This figure for electric vehicles grew to one per cent for 2021/2022 and two per cent for 2022/2023.

 Why electric cars make fantastic company cars